giannilmbd/dynare/doc/manual/source/the-model-file.rst

     :math:`x=0`.
 However, for facilitating convergence of Newton-type methods, Dynare assumes that the derivative at :math:`x=0` is equal to :math:`0` (even if the derivative does not exist).
-The rational for this mathematically unfounded definition, rely on the observation that the derivative of :math:`\mathrm{abs}(x)` is equal to :math:`\mathrm{sign}(x)` for any :math:`x\neq 0` in :math:`\mathbb R` and from the convention for the value of :math:`\mathrm{sign}(x)` at
+The rationale for this mathematically unfounded definition, rely on the observation that the derivative of :math:`\mathrm{abs}(x)` is equal to :math:`\mathrm{sign}(x)` for any :math:`x\neq 0` in :math:`\mathbb R` and from the convention for the value of :math:`\mathrm{sign}(x)` at